 These challenges can be symptoms of hidden problems with attention or organization.
 They can also reflect exceptional strengths and/or difficulties with academic skills, like reading and math.
 Left unidentified, problems can spiral into secondary issues, including low self-esteem, school refusal and anger.

-The Benefits of a Learning Assessment
+The Benefits of Psycho-Educational Assessment Services

 A comprehensive psycho-educational assessment should explain why the problems are occurring and provide useful recommendations to address the problems and improve your child’s performance at school.